EUDAT-B2STAGE/http-api/docs/index.md

 ## The project

-An attempt to mix Flask on both Frontend and Backend

-but with some extra help on client side from Angularjs
+An attempt to mix Flask on both Frontend and Backend, but with some extra help on client side from Angularjs.

-## Init the project
+## Start-up your project

-Requested only the first time and after code updates
+Requested only the first time, after cloning from github:

 ```bash
 # From the root directory of the project
 ./boot.sh init
 ```

-When you already have a running project and you need to update the code, images and libraries:
+Subsequently, when you already have a running project and you need to update the code, images and libraries:
 ```bash
 ./boot.sh update